-To know that when using à (to) and then the direct article à+le = au (e.g. au nord).
+To know that when using \grave{a} (to) and then the direct article $\grave{a}+le=au$ (e.g. au nord).

 To know that there are many countries in the world where French is spoken and be able to name some of these.

 To know some 'treasures' that make up the national identity of France and some other French-speaking countries.

 To know that I can use iI y a to mean 'there is' or 'there are'.

+Verbs in a French week

 To understand that French verbs take different forms.

-To know that the infinitive is the basic form of the verb which in English is usually expressed as 'to [do something]' (e.g. 'to run').

-To know that there are three different endings for French verbs in the infinitive form: those that end -er, those that end -ir and those that end -re.
+To know that the infinitive is the basic form of the verb which in English is usually expressed as 'to [do something]' (e.g. 'to run') To know that there are three different endings for French verbs in the infinitive form: those that end -er, those that end -ir and those that end -re.